This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 In a word, yes.
 However, like just about any fruit, they need to be fed in moderation.
 Fruits, in general, are high in sugar content and can throw off a chicken’s natural nutritional balance.

-So, you can feed them bananas, you just want to make sure they are also getting plenty of time to free range or have access to a well balanced layer feed.
+So, you can feed them bananas, but in order to be sure your chickens are healthy, you also want to make sure they are also getting plenty of time to free range or have access to a well balanced layer feed.

 How To Feed Your Chickens Bananas